Mo-Official/DHBW_python/concepts.md

 * <b>story mode</b>

-the game should have a story mode with pre designed levels and a story connecting this levels. at some parts there should be dialogs and scenes.
+The game should have a story mode with pre designed levels and a story connecting this levels. at some parts there should be dialogs and scenes.